 Cascade Conducting Masterclass

 “…through what is undoubtedly a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
 Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but be a more relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides

 The Second Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Symposium at Pacific Lutheran University in Tacoma, WA will take place from June 17th to 22nd, 2019.
 Symphony Tacoma conductor and music director Sarah Ioannides will lead 21 hours of quality instructional podium time featuring principal musicians from Symphony Tacoma.
 There will be a concert for the 14 chosen full participants on the evening of Saturday the 22nd in beautiful Lagerquist Hall at Pacific Lutheran University.
 A professional video recording of the concert will be professionally recorded and made available to participants.
 In addition, six conductors will be chosen to conduct the original works composed for the Cascade Composer’s Symposium by it’s participants in a public reading/concert on Sunday, June 21st.

-The masterclass will also include round-table discussions with Sarah Ioannides about the realities of working as a professional conductor.
-This includes duties and responsibilities of a working conductor/music director such as rehearsal technique and business/media aspects, as well as navigating the application/audition process for professional conducting positions.
+The masterclass will include round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor including rehearsal technique, business and media aspects, and navigating the application/audition process for professional conducting positions.